-So, to help you roughnecks turn the corner, here are what I consider to be the best travel pillows.
+So, to help you roughnecks turn the corner, we’ve gathered a list of the best travel pillows on the market.
 This list looks at memory foam plush travel pillows, inflatable space-saving travel pillows, some great budget options, and even interesting alternative travel pillows.
 I also breakdown the pros and cons of packing a travel pillow in a travel backpack.

 Improving on the already stellar Cabeau Evolution travel pillow, the S3 is jam-packed with cool features like headrest support straps (so you don’t Tokyo drift into your seatmate), a zippered pouch for ear plugs, sleeping pills or other little naptime necessities, and an adjustable front clasp.
 It’s also one of the most comfy memory foam pillows on the market, at a price that, while a little higher than some, is still well worth it for habitual travelers.
 Treat yo’self.